 Our metabolism slows as we age, so our caloric intake should decrease as well.
-Unfortunately, our nutritional needs increase, making it ever so important to eat low calorie, nutrient dense food.
+Unfortunately, our nutritional needs increase, making it ever so important to eat low-calorie, nutrient-dense food.
 Swap your sandwich at lunch for an entrée size salad.
 Your waistline and blood pressure will thank you.
 Bread is often high in calories and sodium.
-Start with a bed of dark leafy greens, add plenty of grilled, steamed or raw non-starchy, colorful veggies, a lean source of protein (beans, seafood, chicken, hard-boiled eggs or low-fat cottage cheese) and a little healthy fat (avocado, a sprinkling of nuts or seeds, or a teaspoon of olive oil).
-Avoid the croutons, crumbles of cheese, dried fruit and dressings that can add loads of salt, sugar, unhealthy fat and calories.
-Add flavor by including fresh fruit or a dollop of hummus, salsa or tabbouleh.
-For dressing, keep it simple—try fresh lemon juice and vinegar.
+Start with a bed of dark leafy greens, add plenty of grilled, steamed, or raw non-starchy, colorful veggies, a lean source of protein (beans, seafood, chicken, hard-boiled eggs, or low-fat cottage cheese), and a little healthy fat (avocado, a sprinkling of nuts or seeds, or a teaspoon of olive oil).
+Avoid the croutons, crumbles of cheese, dried fruit, and dressings that can add loads of salt, sugar, unhealthy fat, and calories.
+Add flavor by including fresh fruit or a dollop of hummus, salsa, or tabbouleh.
+For the dressing, keep it simple—try fresh lemon juice and vinegar.

 This article is for informational purposes only, is not intended to diagnose, treat, cure or prevent any disease, and is not a substitute for medical advice.

 Subscribe today for free to receive our weekly update and never miss an article.